simonZhou-git/Regression_Analysis_R/README.md

 # Regression_Analysis_R

-Simple Analysis of different algorithms in R
+Analysis of different algorithms (KNN and Linear Regression) in R